 Aspects Cost Audit Management Audit Legal Requirement Cost Audit is compulsory for Companies engaged in production, processing, manufacture or mining, and covered u/s 209(1)(d) of the Companies Act.
 There is no legal compulsion as regards Management Audit.
 It is Voluntary.
-Qualification of Auditor It shall be done by an Auditor who shall be a cost accountant within the meaning of the Cost and Works Accounts Act, 1959. independent person.
-Howeve Focus It involves verification of Cost Records, to determine internal efficiency of the Enterprise.
+Qualification of Auditor It shall be done by an Auditor who shall be a cost accountant within the meaning of the Cost and Works Accounts Act, 1959.
+It may be done by any independent person.
+However, professional Accountants are more suitable on account of their knowledge.
+Focus It involves verification of Cost Records, to determine internal efficiency of the Enterprise.
 It involves a review of the past performance of the enterprise to ascertain whether it is in tune with the objectives, policies, etc. Time period Financial Year of the enterprise.
-May be longer than the entity financial year.
+May be longer than the entity's financial year.
 Reporting Authority Cost Auditor reports to the Central Government, with a copy to the Company.
 The Management Auditor reports to the Management.
 Contents of Report These are governed by the Companies Cost Audit (Report) Rules, notified by Central Government.
 The contents of the Report are based on the Management Auditor's findings.
 There is no specific format for the same.
-Time Limit for reporting Cost Audit Report should be submitted within the prescribed time.
-There is no rigid timeframe as regards submission of Management Audit Report.
+Time Limit for reporting Cost Audit Report should be submitted within the prescribed There is no rigid timeframe as regards submission of time.
+Management Audit Report.